 The Disco Simulator demo allows us to tinker with a starter club where you must complete each objective to win.
 In the proposed Creative option for the full game, you can go balls-out until you go bankrupt.
 Martha would never go bankrupt, though.
 She’s a catch.

-Build a chair.
+Build-a-chair.
 Source: Steam

 Disco Simulator Demo